 After all, it’s great for helping me answer life and death questions like, “Should I take the family out this evening to try that new Mexican restaurant that opened up around the corner?”

-It also comes
+It also comes in handy

 Continue reading A Look Back At My Magic 8-Ball’s Predictions for 2010